Song LyricsLearning materials and links about interesting song lyrics in English

 Bob Dylan‘s vast catalog of songs has influenced and been covered by innumerable musicians.
 Among his overtly political songs, “Masters of War” stands out as a caustic denunciation of the military-industrial complex.

-Living Colour’s intense, complex music and politically provocative lyrics made them stand out in the rock music world of the late 80’s, when their long career began.
-Written from the perspective of a crack dealer, “New Jack Theme” accomplishes the difficult narrative feat of conveying empathy without glorifying or excusing the speaker’s lifestyle.
+Living Colour‘s intense, complex music and politically provocative lyrics made them stand out in the rock music world of the late 80’s, when their long career began.
+Written from the perspective of a crack dealer, “New Jack Theme” accomplishes the difficult narrative feat of conveying empathy and psychological insight without glorifying or excusing the speaker’s lifestyle.
+It answers the question “Why would someone choose to become a drug dealer?”

 The American rock band Pearl Jam has had a tremendous influence on me as both musicians and socially conscious citizens.
 “Indifference” is a simple, reflective song that, contrary to its title, conveys fierce resistance in the face of adversity and injustice.